Everything You Need To Know About Vaginal Thrush

 Will my thrush get better?

 In uncomplicated genital thrush, antifungal treatment clears 80-90% of people treated.
-Recurrent vaginal thrush, which is 4 or more episodes a year, occurs in 5% of women and requires specialist review.
+Recurrent vaginal thrush, which is 4 or more episodes a year, occurs in 5% of people who experience this, and requires specialist review.

 Will vaginal thrush go away on its own?